wrgrant/carnd-project4-advanced-lane-finding/writeup.md

 ####4.
 Lane line fit

 My lane line fit system is spread across the `lane_find.py` module and the `Line()` class in `line.py`.
-Essentially, I start by doing a moving-window find for the first few frames (code in `lane_find.find_lines_initial()`, line 86) and once the Line() object for the right line (the more difficult one to match) object has more than 5 data points, then I start using the 'update'-style code in `lane_find.find_lines_update()`, line 163, which searches within a margin around the current fit line.
+I start by doing a pre-processing step of setting the bottom 20 pixels to 0 as there are a few reflections on the car hood that can be bothersome.
+Then I perform a moving-window find_white_and_yellow for the first few frames (code in `lane_find.find_lines_initial()`, line 78) and once the Line() object for the right line (the more difficult one to match as it's not a continuous line through the whole frame) object has more than 20 good frames, then I start using the 'update'-style code in `lane_find.find_lines_update()`, line 155, which searches within a margin around the current fit line.

-The identification of pixels is what happens in the `lane_find.py` module.
-These pixel positions are then sent into the `Line()` objects in the function `lane_find.fit_curves()`, line 182.
-The pixels are sent into the `line.update()` function located at line 43 in the `line.py` file.
+These pixel positions are then sent into the `Line()` objects in the function `lane_find.fit_curves()`, line 175.
+The pixels are sent into the `line.update()` function located at line 63 in the `line.py` file.

 This function takes the pixel values and fits a 2nd order polynomial to them.
-It is within a try/except block so that if there are no pixels found for a frame, the function simply returns without doing anything.
+There is also a check for whether a minimum number of pixel pairs has been received, otherwise this frame is considered bad.
+10 bad frames sets the object to `detected=False` mode which goes back to moving window searching for the lines.

+The fit parameters are then added to circular buffers.
+I originally did a conditional step where the incoming coefficients had to be within a certain percentage of the existing values, but this led to more problems than it was worth.
+Now a simple 10-point moving average is plenty coupled with a much more robust colored pixel finding algorithm.

-The fit parameters are then conditionally added to circular buffers if they are within a certain percentage of the existing values in the buffers.
-Each coefficient of the polynomial is stored in a separate buffer which stores up to 20 values.
-Whenever the fit coefficients are requested (by code in the next section) via `Line.get_fit()`, line 118, the coefficients are built by averaging the circular buffers, and then returned as if they were a fit result from `np.polyfit()`.
+ Whenever the fit coefficients are requested (by code in the next section) via `Line.get_fit()`, line 103, the coefficients are built by averaging the circular buffers, and then returned as if they were a fit result from `np.polyfit()`.

 Here is an example output from the fit update code.
 Pixels are only returned that are found within the green colored margin around the existing fit.